yarik2215/blog-fastapi/Readme.md

 ## Testing
 For testing run `pipenv run test` localy or `python -m unittest discover ./server/test` in docker container shell
 > It will  it will create database `test` for testing purpose

+## Bot
+Bot is used for demonstrating service functionality according to rules defined in `bot-config.json` For running bot use `pipenv run bot` or `python -m bot.main`